choprahetarth/background-remover/README.md

 2. https://docs.opencv.org/master/d4/d13/tutorial_py_filtering.html
 3. https://radiant-brushlands-42789.herokuapp.com/towardsdatascience.com/background-removal-with-python-b61671d1508a
 4. https://pillow.readthedocs.io/en/stable/reference/PixelAccess.html

+## About the Parameters in Deep Learning Method-
+1. `YAML` - This contains a plethors of models pre-trained on the `COCO` dataset - https://cocodataset.org/#home
+- To know more about these models and their metrics - https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md
+- TLDR - We have included both instance and panoptic segmentation

+## About the Parameters in Classical CV Approach-
+1. `Blur` - This provides the kernel size of the gaussian blur that you want to use in order to *smoothen* out the prediction mask.
+2. `Erode Iter` - This is used as a morphological transformation method, in order to *sharpen* out the mask acquired.
+3. `Dilate Iter` - This is used as a morphological transformation method, in order to *expand* out the mask acquired.
+4. `Min Area` and `Max Area` - As per the edges detected, it is used to specify the minimum area and the maximum area of the them, so as to transform them into contours after filling them.

 ## Tech Stack Used
 <img src="https://cdn.worldvectorlogo.com/logos/python-5.svg" alt="Python Logo" height="100"/> <img src="https://camo.githubusercontent.com/c04e16c05de80dadbdc990884672fc941fdcbbfbb02b31dd48c248d010861426/68747470733a2f2f7777772e74656e736f72666c6f772e6f72672f696d616765732f74665f6c6f676f5f736f6369616c2e706e67" alt="TF Logo" height="100"/> <img src="http://cms.ipressroom.com.s3.amazonaws.com/219/files/20149/NVIDIA_CUDA_V_2C_r.jpg" alt="CUDA Logo" height="100"/> <img src="https://raw.githubusercontent.com/valohai/ml-logos/master/numpy-simple.svg" alt="Numpy" height="100"/> <img src="https://upload.wikimedia.org/wikipedia/commons/5/53/OpenCV_Logo_with_text.png" alt="OpenCV" height="100"/>